The trial of Opal May, the jewelry store owner charged with robbing her own store, continued on Monday, in the New Grace County Courthouse.

 After entering a plea of guilty to fraud and identity theft, Owen Royal, 28, testified for the prosecution.
 He seemed embarrassed when questioned about his two year affair with the older married defendant.
 He was reluctant to say he had conspired with her to obtain an equity loan on the home she shared with her husband and admitted their goal to obtain as much cash as possible to leave the country to begin a live together in the Caribbean.
 Although he admitted they planned to rob the jewelry store, on cross-examination he denied any prior knowledge of the activity of July 8th.

 With the admission of the security video into evidence, Ms. May was unable to offer any defense to the charge of filing a false police report.
 On the stand she admitted she had planned to remove loose stones from the safe at a later date before leaving with the Mr. Royal.
 It was not until she received a call that morning from their usual security guard, telling her he would not be able to come in, did the plan form.
 She admitted she told him she would call his company for a replacement, which she did not do.
 Ms. May referred to the death of Theresa Burkart as an unfortunate accident, “I wasn’t thinking when I ran into the street.
-I certainly didn’t intend to cause that poor woman her life in an attempt to avoid hitting me.”
+I certainly didn’t intend to cause that poor woman her life in her attempt to avoid hitting me.”

 Both sides rested their case.
 Closing arguments will be given on the next court date.